selfdriven-octo/octomics/docs/pages/energy-within-games.md

 permalink: /energy/within/games/
 ---

-# Energy Within - Games
+## Energy Within - Games

-## How other economies can be used as a source of inbound energy.
+**How game play can be used as a source of energy from within a community.**

 ### [Finding Octo](https://selfdriven.fyi/findingocto)